 2013-14: McCulley won at least 20 matches for the third-straight season as a junior 157-pounder, going 20-11 with seven pins.
 The always-dangerous McCulley finished his season with three falls in his last seven matches and was the West Regional runner-up.
 He just missed out on a bid for NCAAs, dropping a close decision in the true second-place match for qualification.

-He had 12 bonus-point wins for the year, and with 76 career victories, is second among active UW competitors.
+He had 12 bonus-point wins for the year.
 Among the Cowboys, he ranked fourth with seven pins and seventh with two technical falls.
 To start the season, he was 9-0 with titles in both the Cowboy and Northwest Opens.
 He was the runner-up in the Reno Tournament of Champions with four wins and finished the regular season on a four-match win streak.

 2012-13: A steady presence at 157 pounds, McCulley emerged as one of UW's top wrestlers as a sophomore.
 He led the team with 11 pins and went 9-2 versus conference opponents.
 The winner of 28 matches, McCulley was 9-5 in dual action.
 He defeated four ranked opponents and was first in the Cowboy and Nebraska-Kearney Opens.
 He finished second in the Reno Tournament of Champions and was third in the Cliff Keen Las Vegas Invitational.